Siddhesh1214/Docker/README.md

 ---

-# Python Flask Application Dockerization
+# Hosted Python Flask Application Using Docker

 Welcome to the Dockerized version of the Python Flask application!
 This repository provides the necessary files to quickly deploy your Flask app using Docker.